 Gnats is a term people use for the small, winged insects they find in their homes.
 These "gnats" are usually fruit flies or fungus gnats, and they seem to come from nowhere.
 Check out the places in your home where gnats might be lurking:

 Here are some tips on how to get rid of gnats in the house.

 Sometimes when you purchase potted plants-especially from the grocery store-they bring gnats with them.
-Gnats will lay eggs in the soil so when they hatch two to three weeks later, and feed on the fungi, algae, and decaying plant matter found in the soil.
-To prevent bringing gnats into the home, re-pot your plants into new soil.
-Remove as much of the old soil as possible, and brush it all out and then wash the pot in hot, soapy water.
+Gnats will lay eggs in the soil so when they hatch two to three weeks later and feed on the fungi, algae, and decaying plant matter found in the soil.
+To prevent bringing gnats into the home, re-pot your plants into some new soil.
+Remove as much of the old soil as possible, brush it all out, and then wash the pot in hot, soapy water.
 Dump the new soil in and re-pot the plant.

 Some people recommend purchasing Houseplant Sticky Stakes for gnats and whiteflies.

 Here is another innovative idea.
 Use a Bounce® sheet on your soil, or in other areas where gnats are congregating.
 In 2010, Kansas State University published a report that backed up the idea that Bounce® sheets do indeed repel gnats.

 De-"gnatting" Your Home